CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 ### Command Line Structure

 The NetQ command line has a flat structure as opposed to a modal structure.
-This means that all commands can be run from the primary prompt instead of only in a specific mode.
-For example, some command lines require the administrator to switch between a configuration mode and an operation mode.
-Configuration commands can only be run in the configuration mode and operational commands can only be run in operation mode.
-This structure requires the administrator to switch between modes to run commands which can be tedious and time consuming.
-NetQ command line enables the administrator to run all of its commands at the same level.
+Thus, all commands can be run from the standard command prompt instead of only in a specific mode, at the same level.

 ### Command Syntax